morawi-cg/al-ansible-nginx/README.md

 - Use Python virtual env, helps mitigate the delay of making big errors
 - Use test inventory use the 'i' key to help 'ansible -i /etc/ansible/al-project webservers -m ping'
 - Diagrams and images, a picture is a thousand word!
 (Many languages in one!)
+- Use galaxy to create roles 'ansible-galaxy init al-webcluster-of-3'

 > GIF Tools